ayrtondutchman/hddoge-blockchain/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/Chia-Network/chia-blockchain?logo=GitHub)

-Chia is a modern cryptocurrency built from scratch, designed to be efficient, decentralized, and secure.
-Here are some of the features and benefits:
+HDDoge is a Fork of CHIA (xch); A modern cryptocurrency, built from scratch, designed to be efficient, decentralized, and secure.
+Some of the features and benefits of CHIA are displayed below, which represent similiar attributes to HDDOGE, being a fork of the former:
 * [Proof of space and time](https://docs.google.com/document/d/1tmRIb7lgi4QfKkNaxuKOBHRmwbVlGL4f7EsBDr_5xZE/edit) based consensus which allows anyone to farm with commodity hardware
 * Very easy to use full node and farmer GUI and cli (thousands of nodes active on mainnet)
 * Simplified UTXO based transaction model, with small on-chain state